Natural Lice Prevention & Treatment (Even for Super Lice / Drug Resistant Lice)

 Scratching

 The lice bite your scalp to get to the blood supply.
 Much like a mosquito bite, the itch is caused by a reaction to the saliva of the lice.
-If you notice your child scratching his head or complaining of feeling like something is crawling in their hair, take a really good look.
-Also keep an eye out for swollen lymph nodes.
-Excessive scratching can cause infection of the sores and this can lead to a bacterial infection.
+If you notice your child scratching their head or complaining of feeling like something is crawling in their hair, take a really good look.

 Small Red Bumps or Sores